EyasuTeshome/shifttracker/job-search/update-your-profiles-with-improvements-from-resume.md

 Template to copy: [Updating your profiles submission](https://docs.google.com/document/d/13tEhJicRf93qYczyecN1xtHfiuNjljE-mXRXRXzWscU/edit?usp=sharing)

-Now go to your Student Dashboard and submit a Goggle Doc with the link to your three profiles.
+Now go to your Student Dashboard and submit a Google Doc with the link to your three profiles.
 This submission will be saved as part of your academic work, but **the profiles will not be reviewed by your coach at this moment**.

 ------